TNL-Project/TNL/Documentation/UsersGuide/Graphs/ug_GraphAlgorithms.md

 [Connected components](https://en.wikipedia.org/wiki/Component_(graph_theory)) label each vertex with the identifier of the component it belongs to.
 TNL treats the graph as undirected, so for directed graphs the algorithm computes *weakly* connected components.
-Each component is labelled with the smallest vertex index it contains; inactive vertices receive the value `-1`.
+Each component is labeled with the smallest vertex index it contains; inactive vertices receive the value `-1`.
 See
 \ref TNL::Graphs::Algorithms::connectedComponents and \ref ConnectedComponentsOverview for details.